Deadnaming: Academic metadata

-For creatives, metadata containing a deadname (such as a film credit, a byline on a news article, or a published book with an ISBN), can be difficult or impossible to change.
-Some academic publishers and scientific journal publishers have taken up policies which allow trans authors to fix their metadata.
-Oftentimes trans authors may resort to republishing their work as new editions while attempting to removing the previous ones from circulation.
+For people with academic publications, metadata containing a deadname (such as a byline on a news article, or a published book with an ISBN), can be difficult or impossible to change.
+Some academic publishers and scientific journal publishers have taken up policies which allow trans authors to modify their metadata.
+Oftentimes trans authors may resort to republishing their work as new editions while attempting to remove the previous ones from circulation.
 Some web platforms may still portray their deadname as the primary author and edition.

 Journalist and University of California researcher Theresa Tanenbaum reported frustration with attempting to update the 83 publications attributed to her deadname, with many publishers ignoring or refusing her request.
 In 2021, Berkeley Lab led an effort to simplify name changes for published researchers, which saw agreement from many national laboratories and scientific publishers.

 Film and television

-In 2019, IMDb faced criticism from SAG-AFTRA, the National LGBTQ Task Force and GLAAD over its refusal to remove actors' birth names.
-In response, the site changed its policy to allow removing a name "if [it] is not broadly publicly known"—on films where they are credited, their previous name is displayed in parentheses next to their current name.
-GLAAD spokesperson Nick Adams called the change a "step in the right direction" but "imperfect", and that trans people with credits under their deadname "will still be affected by IMDb’s determination to publish outdated information".
+In 2019, IMDb faced criticism from SAG–AFTRA, the National LGBTQ Task Force and GLAAD over its refusal to remove actors' birth names.
+In response, the site changed its policy to allow removing a name "if [it] is not broadly publicly known"; on film credits, and the display of their previous name in parentheses next to their current name.
+GLAAD spokesperson Nick Adams called the change a "step in the right direction" but "imperfect", and that trans people with credits under their deadname "will still be affected by IMDb's determination to publish outdated information".

-On December 1, 2020, the same day actor Elliot Page came out as a trans man, Netflix began updating metadata for films Page previously appeared in to credit him by his chosen name.
+On December 1, 2020, the same day actor Elliot Page came out as a trans man, Netflix began updating metadata for films Page previously appeared in.
 PopSugar writer Grayson Gilcrease noted that this was the first time Netflix had made such a change, and speculated that it was due to Page's popularity in The Umbrella Academy; she contrasted this with trans actress Josie Totah, who at the time was still credited under her deadname for her role in Champions.